-- Tap [(1)/2)] on the Camera Connect screen. - Set the camera's power to < OFF >.
+- Tap [(1)] on the Camera Connect screen. - Set the camera's power to <0FF>.

-- While connected, a picture cannot be taken even if the camera's shutter button is pressed. - In remote shooting, the AF speed may become slower. - Depending on the connection status, image display or shutter release may become slower than usual.

-- The connection will also be terminated if you set the power switch to <1

-¬, turn the Mode Dial, or open the card slot/battery compartment cover. - When saving RAW images to a smartphone, they are saved as JPEG images. - While connected, the camera's auto power off does not function. - While connected, disabling the smartphone's power saving function is recommended. - The camera's <(q)> lamp will blink rapidly when images stored in the camera are being saved to a smartphone.
+- In remote shooting, the AF speed may become slower. - Depending on the connection status, image display or shutter release may become slower than usual. - The connection will also be terminated if you set the power switch to </√ >, turn the Mode Dial, or open the card slot/battery compartment cover. - When saving RAW images to a smartphone, they are saved as JPEG images. - While connected, the camera's auto power off does not function. - While connected, disabling the smartphone's power saving function is recommended.